wannesm/LeuvenMapMatching/docs/usage/customdistributions.rst

 ================================

 You can use your own custom probability distributions for the transition and emission probabilities.
 This is achieved by inheriting from the :class:`Matching` class.
+This new class can be passed to the :class:`Matcher` object.

 Transition probability distribution
 -----------------------------------